Quick Facts Directory – Glossary of Terms

 Licensing complaint – A formal complaint to the facility’s health authority regarding a perceived violation of the licensing regulation.
 Licensing Officers inspect the facility to determine if the complaint is substantiated – that is, if the facility was not in compliance with the licensing regulation.

-Licensing inspection – Licensing Officers inspect facilities to verify that they are complying with the standards and requirements outlined in the Community Care and Assisted Living Act (CCALA).
+Licensing inspection and infractions – Licensing Officers inspect facilities to verify that they are complying with the standards and requirements outlined in the Community Care and Assisted Living Act (CCALA) and the Residential Care Regulation.
 There are several licensing inspection types and purposes, including routine inspections conducted on a semi-regular basis, an inspection following a complaint, a non-visit follow-up that could be conducted by phone to ensure a required change has been made, or to monitor compliance with licensing standards.
+If the facility is found to be in non-compliance with a section of the Act or Regulation, an infraction is incurred.
+The facility is given time to correct the issue and the Licensing Office will follow up with another inspection.

 Per Diem rates – The total contracted funding amount per bed per day for the provision of care and service at each contracted long term care facility.
 Funding amounts include Health Authority funding and resident co-payment.
 The per diem rates include items such as staffing costs, food and supply costs, administration, repair and maintenance, housekeeping and landscaping services, property costs and capital costs.
 Per diem rates are not reported by Health Authority owned and operated facilities at this time, as it is challenging to separate costs from global budgets.